mvno/Okanshi/documentation/tutorial.md

 ### 7.3.
 Custom observers

-you can create your own observers easily as shown in the following example that not only prints to the screen but does some processing first
+You can create your own observers easily as shown in the following example that not only prints to the screen but does some processing first

 ```csharp
     class MyObserver : IMetricObserver